Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 How do you know which hosting option is best for your website?

 The type of server you choose impacts elements like performance, security, scalability, and management level of your website.

-For example, a small personal blog with 5,000 monthly visitors have different hosting needs than a large ecommerce site with 250,000 visits per month.
+For example, a small personal blog with 5,000 monthly visitors has different hosting needs than a large ecommerce site with 250,000 visits per month.

 It’s also worth noting that different hosting options are offered at varying price points.
 So it’s important that you find an option that falls within your budget as well.

 I’ve outlined and explained the six different web hosting options below.
 You can use this information to figure out which hosting type is the best choice for your website.